how to start an online retail business

 UpdraftPlus that’s used to create a backup version of your store.

 Summing up, starting an online retail store isn’t rocket science.
-Actually, even if you aren’t very techy or have zero experience in the field, it’s not that hard.
+Even if you aren’t very techy or have zero experience in the field, it’s not that hard.

 Do some thinking, create a blueprint of what you want to sell, and put together an online store that’ll be fast, appealing, and will help to grow your business!